fpgadeveloper/zedboard-qgige-axieth/README.md

 zedboard-qgige-axieth
 =====================

+### This repo has moved

+This repo has been merged into the [Ethernet FMC AXI Ethernet repo](https://github.com/fpgadeveloper/ethernet-fmc-axi-eth "Ethernet FMC AXI Eth") in an effort to group similar example designs into a common repository and simplify code maintenance.
+Please use the linked repository for the latest sources.

 Example design for the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") on the [ZedBoard](http://zedboard.org "ZedBoard") using AXI Ethernet

 ### Description